-Installing GemStone/S 64 Bit Version 3.0.1
+Installing GemStone/S 64 Bit Version 3.1

-This chapter describes the procedure for installing GemStone/S 64 Bit version 3.0.1 on a single machine.
+This chapter describes the procedure for installing GemStone/S 64 Bit version 3.1 on a single machine.
 We recommend that you set up GemStone this way initially to ensure that all the pieces work together.
 At the end of this chapter, we suggest refinements you might want to make, such as running GemStone in a network configuration.

-If you are upgrading to this release from a previous version of GemStone/S 64 Bit, follow the instructions in the appropriate chapter, either Chapter 2, 'Upgrading from previous GemStone/S 64 Bit 3.x versions', or Chapter 3, 'Converting from previous GemStone/S 64 Bit 2.4.x versions'.
+If you are upgrading to this release from a previous version of GemStone/S 64 Bit, follow the instructions in the appropriate later chapter of this Installation Guide.

 Adjust the installation to meet your specific needs.
-The topic "What Next?" on page 18 provides references to procedures and related information in the System Administration Guide for GemStone/S 64 Bit.
+The topic "What Next?" on page 19 provides references to procedures and related information in the System Administration Guide for GemStone/S 64 Bit.